Reporting abuse

 About the scheme

-Records of the Defence Abuse Response Taskforce (DART) have been transferred to the Office and are in the possession of the Office for the purposes of the FOI Act and can also be requested under this scheme.
+Records of the Defence Abuse Response Taskforce (DART) have been transferred to the DFO and are in our possession for the purposes of the FOI Act and can also be requested under this scheme.

 The purpose of this scheme is to deal with requests that could also be made under the FOI Act.